zurisat/gwc-mememe/README.md

 ## ← script.js

-Starting tomorrow, you'll get fancy with the ability to add interactivity to your site with JavaScript.
+Later this week, you'll get fancy with the ability to add interactivity to your site with JavaScript.
 For now, there's no need to edit this file!

 ## ← styles.css